 Prior to being a model and becoming involved in that community, I’d rarely felt respected in any community, especially by my peers.
 I was always “so tiny” and “so shy” that people seemed to either avoid me or treat me like I was a child.
 I didn’t always hate it.
 Sometimes it was nice having others take the reins.
 But I was growing as a person and I enjoyed finally having a place where people were coming to me for help and where I was actually able to help them.

 Helping others is a cornerstone of my personality.
 I enjoy it.
-It gives me purpose.
+It gives me a purpose.

 So the thought of losing all of that scared me.